 1. The Michelozzo Courtyard

 The first floor of the Palazzo Vecchio was for public meetings.
 It’s dominated by the Hall of the Five Hundred, the Salone dei Cinquecento.
-The name derived from the 500 man assembly that met there in pre-Medici Florence.
+The name derived from the 500 man assembly that met there when Florence was a republic.

 In 1503, the Signoria (or city council) commissioned Leonardo to paint a massive fresco in the room celebrating Florence’s victory in 1440 over Milan in the Battle of Anghiari.
 Leonardo created a cartoon of the battle with horses and riders fighting to the death.